-All providers and practitioners are required to understand and adhere to the medical documentation standards set forth by the most current version of the Agency for Healthcare Administration (AHCA)'s Community Behavioral Health Services Coverage and Limitations Handbook the Provider General Handbook (July 2012), and any other relevant AHCA handbook that governs service delivery and medical necessity.
+All providers and practitioners are required to understand and adhere to the medical documentation standards set forth by the Agency for Healthcare Administration (AHCA)'s Community Behavioral Health Services Coverage and Limitations Handbook dated March 2104 and any other relevant AHCA handbook that governs service delivery and medical necessity.
 Providers are also required to participate in medical record audits to ensure documentation follows Medicaid guidelines, that documentation matches services billed, and to monitor for fraud, waste, and/or abuse.